Bahiya Al Aradi

 Bahiya Al Aradi (بهیة العرادی) (? - 16 March 2011) was the first woman killed in the Bahraini Uprising.
 She has been called a shaheeda, or female martyr, by her family.

 On March 16, the government allowed her brother to visit her for a few minutes in Bahrain Defense Force Hospital (Bahrain Royal Medical Services).

-She died on hospital from injuries she received when she was hit in the back by birdshot pellets fired from a range of 50 to 75 meters.
+She died in hospital from injuries she received when she was hit in the back by birdshot pellets fired from a range of 50 to 75 meters.

 On March 20, the hospital announced that she had died of her injuries.
 At least one bullet had entered al-Aradi's head from behind.
 There was no exit wound.